 Geological Differences

 Closer to sea level, more bodies of water are found, which lowers the risk of wildfire in that area.
-The areas of the pinelands that are surrounded by bodies water are less susceptible to wildfire.
-The areas of higher elevation within the pines may be more susceptible to forest fire.
+The areas of the pinelands that are surrounded by bodies of water are less susceptible to wildfire.
+The areas of higher elevation within the pines may be more vulnerable to forest fire.
 This area is also found to have less biodiversity than the wetlands.
 Pitch pine trees also have a greater tolerance for wildfires and may be the last ones standing after a forest fire.

 Northern Vs Southern Franklin Parker Preserve